sfarrel1/supplement-CoIR/README.md

 # CoIR: Compressive Implicit Radar

-This repository provides code for the paper **``Deep Decoder: Concise Image Representations from Untrained Non-convolutional Networks''**, by Sean M. Farrell, Vivek Boominathan, Nathaniel Raymondi, Ashutush Sabharwal, and Ashok Veeraraghavan.
+This repository provides code for the paper **``CoIR: Compressive Implicit Radar''**, by Sean M. Farrell, Vivek Boominathan, Nathaniel Raymondi, Ashutush Sabharwal, and Ashok Veeraraghavan.
 Contact: smf5@rice.edu

-The paper will be released in ICCP 2023
+Paper and code will be released upon acceptance to ICCP 2023

 ## Installation